Real Estate Talk:

 - Financing

 The order of the conditions is important.
-Condition 1 and 2 cost the buyer nothing but time.
-Condition 4 and 5 require capital expense and time.
+Conditions 1 and 2 cost the buyer nothing but time.
+Conditions 4 and 5 require capital expense and time.

 If conditions 1, 2 or 3 do not satisfy the buyer, the buyer can either cancel the offer, renegotiate the purchase price, or purchase “as is.”